Passing (novel): Race and "tragic mulatto"

 Passing has been described as "the tragic story of a beautiful light-skinned mixed-race woman passing for white in high society."
 The tragic mulatto (also "mulatta" when referring to a woman) is a stock character in early African-American literature.
 Such accounts often featured the light-skinned offspring of a white slaveholder and his black slave, whose mixed heritage in a race-based society means that she is unable to identify or find a place with either blacks or whites.
 The resulting feeling of exclusion was portrayed as variably manifested in self-loathing, depression, alcoholism, sexual perversion, and attempts at suicide.

 On the surface, Passing conforms to that stereotype in its portrayal of Clare Kendry, whose passing for white has tragic consequences; however, the book resists the conventions of the genre, as Clare refuses to feel the expected anguish at the betrayal of her black identity and socializes with blacks for the purposes of excitement rather than racial solidarity.
 Scholars have more generally considered Passing as a novel in which the major concern is not race.
 For instance, Claudia Tate describes the issue as "merely a mechanism for setting the story in motion, sustaining the suspense, and bringing about the external circumstances for the story's conclusion."

 Catherine Rottenberg argues that Larsen's novella is a prime example of race and gender norms portrayed in the US.
 The main characters, Irene and Clare, and their struggle with their own identification problems in the novel, help readers understand the difference between gender and race norms.
 These two central characters are able to pass as white women even though Irene does not fully pass over, and Rottenberg argues the difference between Clare and Irene by re-evaluating the idea of desire/identification.
-The mis-identification Clare deals with stems from her re-connection with Irene after twelve years of not speaking.
+The misidentification Clare deals with stems from her re-connection with Irene after twelve years of not speaking.
 Seeing Irene sparked a desire in Clare for her to get back in touch with her African-American culture.
 Irene's identification trouble is associated with her need to feel safe and in control in her life, the main reason Irene chooses to pass over only on occasion.
 Irene doesn't want to put herself into a dangerous situation.